rng-guy/NFSMWBartender/README.txt

 ── ■ │ 3 - WHAT SHOULD I KNOW BEFORE I USE BARTENDER? │ ■ ─────────────────────────────────────────

-If improperly configured, Bartender can cause STABILITY ISSUES in your game due to how much control it gives you over its cop-spawning logic; also, the way Bartender reads its configuration files has a few built-in assumptions that you should be aware of before you edit any of them.
-To help you avoid nasty surprises and game instability, the subsections below contain
+If you configure Bartender improperly, it might cause STABILITY ISSUES in your game due to how much control it gives you over the game's cop-spawning logic.
+Also, there are a few quirks to the way Bartender reads its configuration files that you should be aware of before you edit any of them.

+To help you AVOID GAME INSTABILITY, the subsections below contain
  • everything you need to make informed edits to Bartender's configuration files, and
  • detailed compatibility notes for mods known to conflict with any Bartender features.

-Barring any exceptions mentioned in the subsections below, Bartender should be FULLY COMPATIBLE with all VltEd and Binary mods; .asi mods without pursuit features should also be compatible.
+Barring any exceptions mentioned in the subsections below, Bartender should be FULLY COMPATIBLE with all VltEd and Binary mods.
+Any .asi mods without pursuit features should also be compatible.